 - Remove excess weight - make sure you remove any unneeded heavy items you have in your trunk.
 One of the untold benefits of losing weight is that your car will be a bit more efficient as well.

 - Maintain your vehicle - a well-maintained car, truck, van, SUV, etc. will operate at greater efficiency.
 Exact fuel savings are hard to calculate, as it will depend on the type of maintenance work your vehicle needs.
+However, good maintenance is sure to lead to fuel savings and smaller cost numbers coming out of our calculator.

-All the above advice is fine, but what do you do if you have been following the above advice, yet our fuel cost calculator still shows you numbers that are so high you want to cry?
+All the above advice is fine, but what do you do if you have been following the above advice, yet our tool still shows you numbers that are so high you want to cry?
 Well, it is most likely time for a new car, or it could be just the fuel price fluctuations over which, unfortunately, neither you nor we have much influence, individually.
 Fuel prices in most places contain license fees and other state or local government taxes, in some places reaching as much as 50% of the final price.
 Financial market fluctuations, natural disasters or extreme weather, crisis, as well the geographical area you are in and the local fuel suppliers all influence the price of gas.
 All you can do is try to observe them and predict when you can get a more decent price.

 Cite this calculator & page